 About The Author:

-You can pick up your own copy of Exquisite wherever books are sold, including Bookshop and Amazon.
+All From a Walnut officially releases next week (March 22, 2022), but you can preorder your copy today wherever books are sold, including Bookshop and Amazon.
 (Please note: Some links provided are affiliate links.
 Affiliate links allow me to receive a small commission for recommendations at no cost to you.
 This commission is used to maintain this site and to continue bringing content to you.
 I always appreciate your support!)

-Thank you again to Abrams Books For Young Readers for sending me a review copy of Exquisite.
-This book is a beautiful example of why picture book biographies are my some of my very favorites.
+Thank you so much to Abrams Books For Young Readers for sending me a review copy of this beautiful book.

 About The Author: